adrianskelton/project-2/README.md

 ### Acknowledgments

-I would like to thank my mentors Narender and Spencer as well as all the users on slack for all their opinions and code reviews.
+I would like to thank my mentors Narender and Spencer as well as all the users on slack for all their opinions and code reviews